 The Legend of the Sleeping Bear

-The legend of Sleeping Bear Dunes, on the other hand, comes from the stories passed on through the Anishinaabe people of the area.
+The legend of Sleeping Bear Dunes comes from the stories passed on through the Anishinaabe people of the area.

 Originating from one of the largest dunes, which used to resemble a “sleeping bear,” was said to be the mother bear.